haf/miTLS/README.md

 ## 1. Compilation

-To set assembly versions, restore nugets, pack the project as a nuget, etc, you can just run 'bundle exec rake' like normal.
+To set assembly versions, restore nugets, pack the project as a nuget, etc, you can just run `bundle exec rake` like normal.
 You can also compile with a Makefile, by `cd src/ && make`.
 (See below for prerequisites.)

 The produces executables are placed in the `bin' directory.